fwztf/0x05-calorieCounter/README.md

 # calorieCounter
 This project is a web application that helps users track their calorie intake across different meals and compare it with their calorie budget.
-Users can add entries for different meals and exercises, and the app will calculate the remaining calories based on the provided inputs.
+Users can add entries for different meals and exercises, and the app will calculate the remaining calories based on the provided inputs

 ## Table of Contents
 - [Overview](#overview)